KSP-RO/RSS-Textures/README.txt

 Some planetary imagery is derived from work by Steve Albers and NASA / Jet Propulsion Laboratory, and some from the Celestia Motherlode (itself in the main sourced from JPL).
 Used by permission of the licenses for non-commercial release.

+v10.4 for RSS 10.6
+* Added new-Pluto and Charon biomes

 v10.3 for RSS 10.6
 * Higher fidelity normal, color maps for many bodies (hand-tweaked as necessary).
 * Downsized heightmaps for bodies where existing maps caused "step" / pixelation issues.